-The PowerPoint presentation should be 12 minutes long and should include a short introduction to 1) the historic/scenic sites, and 2) the company assigned to your group.
-When you prepare your presentation, assume you will be talking to a group who does not know anything about the company or country or about the advantages and challenges of doing business there.
-For resources, you should use the material presented in the pre-departure sessions, the assigned readings, and other reference work that you develop.
+The PowerPoint presentation should be 8-10 minutes long and should include a short introduction to 1) the city and historic/scenic sites in the city, and 2) the company assigned to your group.
+When you prepare your presentation, assume you will be talking to a group who does not know anything about the company or the country.
+For resources, you can use the assigned readings, materials you can find from the internet, and any material that you can find in the public domain.
 The deliverables are the oral presentation and an electronic copy of your PowerPoint slides.
-Figure that you probably can cover about 10 -15 slides in 12 minutes.
+Keep it in mind that you probably can cover about 10 -12 slides in 10 minutes.
 PRACTICE SO THAT YOU DO NOT EXCEED THE TIME LIMIT!
-The copy of the PowerPoint file will be posted to the trip web site.